Adacoma/pogosim/README.md

 ./build.sh
 ```

-**REMEMBER TO ALWAYS RECOMPILE after downloading a new version of Pogosim!**
+**REMEMBER TO ALWAYS RECOMPILE with "./build.sh" after downloading a new version of Pogosim!**

 ## Install on WSL